 Can I claim the grant if I’m still driving?

 Yes.
-You’re eligible for the self-employment support if you’ve lost profits because of the epidemic or the consequences of the lockdown, as long as as you want to keep trading in the 2021/22 tax year, and your average self-employed trading profit amounts for more than half of your total income (not exceeding £50,000 per year).
+You’re eligible for the self-employment support if you’ve lost profits because of the pandemic or the consequences of the lockdowns, as long as as you want to keep trading in the 2021/22 tax year, and your average self-employed trading profit amounts for more than half of your total income (not exceeding £50,000 per year).
 You can even take up other employment if necessary, provided that the SEISS payments still cover the majority of your income.

 Important: scammers are abusing the current situation and the vulnerability of the self-employed, so be careful who you share your banking or personal information with.
 This grant will only be available through gov.uk

 How and when will I get the money?